 The Institutional Model is applied to a whole denomination, or a collection of national denominations, and is less applicable to an individual congregation.
 It is similar in form to the Self-Enhancing Resource Model that models limits to congregational growth.

 Results of the Institutional Model

-Church starts by growing (R1), with the institutionalism also growing (B2 and R2).
+Church starts by growing (R1), with institutionalism also growing (B2 and R2), see figure 2.
 However, church growth slows as the impact of B2 reduces that of R1.
-Church growth slows as the impact of R1 falls below the impacts of B1 and B2.
-Eventually, recruitment falls below the leaving rate and church declines.
-Without intervention, then institutionalism declines too slowly to prevent the church from becoming extinct.
+Church growth slows as the impact of R1 falls below the combined impacts of B1 and B2.
+Eventually, recruitment falls below the leaving rate and church declines, curve 1, figure 2.
+Without intervention, then institutionalism declines too slowly to prevent the church from becoming extinct, curve 2.